 "90% of the public cloud workloads are running on Linux based OS"

 * Bash Scripting concepts in Linux like control flow, looping, passing input parameters

 4️⃣ Database Management - Relational Databases, OLAP vs OLTP, NoSQL

-* Data modeling, OLTP vs OLAP schemas.
-Star and snowflake schemas, facts and dimensions.
+* Database vs Data warehouse.
+Star and snowflake schemas, facts and dimension tables.

 - Common Relational Databases preferred - PostgreSQL, MySQL etc

 5️⃣ Distributed Data Storage Systems